Modo-Capital/gro-users-service/README.md

 # GROWTH CAPITAL - Users Services #

 ### What is this repository for? ###
-* Email Endpoints for Early Access
+* Users Endpoints for Early Access
+    - /users/
-    - /email/signup
+    - /users/<id>

+* Companies Endpoint
-    - /email/verify
+    - /companies/
-    - /email/send
+    - /companies/<id>

-* Users Endpoints for Sign In, Sign Up, Sign Out and Status
+* Auths Endpoints for Sign In, Sign Up, Sign Out and Status
     - /auth/signup
     - /auth/signin
     - /auth/signout
     - /auth/status

 ### How do I get set up? ###